Find Business Schools

 The states with the most job growth for Water Resource Specialist are Utah, Arizona, and Missouri.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

-Water Resource Specialist Average Salary
+Average Water Resource Specialists Salary

 The average yearly salary of a Water Resource Specialist ranges between $65,000 and $208,000.